 We also use very short wash times of just 3-5 minutes.

-While the Green Dragon tends to be slightly more potent than the Golden Dragon, many people are happy to sacrifice a small amount of potency for a much better tasting end product.
+While the Green Dragon tends to be slightly more potent than the Golden Dragon, many people are happy to sacrifice a small bit of potency for a much better-tasting end product.

 Opt For Cannabis Concentrates